osukhoroslov/wf-scheduling-benchmark/readme.md

 To run DSLab DAG you will also need to [install Rust](https://www.rust-lang.org/tools/install).

-## Running experiments
+## Running benchmark

-Experiments are run with `dag-run-experiment` tool by passing it the path to benchmark configuration file:
+Benchmark is run with `dag-run-experiment` tool by passing it the path to benchmark configuration file:

 ```
 $ cd dslab/tools/dag-run-experiment